Romy London

 • High-speed blender - I use a Greenis blender.

-There a couple of different ways to make the cold foam coffee: You can also make this drink using an electric hand frother or an electric whisk plus a mixing bowl.
-Alternatively, use an automatic frother with a cold froth setting, such as the Nespresso Aeroccino or Dualit (see notes below).
+There are a couple of different ways to make this cold foam coffee: You can use an electric hand frother or an electric whisk plus a mixing bowl.
+Please see instructions below.

 This recipe is super easy to make in just a few steps and ready in 5 minutes or less.
-Here's what you need to do:

 vegan cream in a blender